Should Drug Companies Lose the Right to Appeal Fast-Track Review Rejections?

 What Could Change

 Drug companies would lose the ability to request reconsideration when denied Priority Review status or advance consideration for conditional approval.
-Health Canada would make final decisions on fast-track eligibility with no appeal process.
+Health Canada says this would streamline their process.
+Companies would need to get their applications right the first time.

 Key Issues

-• Should drug companies be able to appeal when their fast-track review request is rejected?
+• Should drug companies be able to appeal when denied fast-track review status?

 How to Participate